SoftBank hits 13-1/2 year high as DoCoMo seen struggling to lure clients

 "We see a situation where lack of inventory for the popular models is resulting in lack of iPhone sales growth for both replacement handsets and carrier switchovers."

 On Wednesday, SoftBank rose as high as 4.5 percent to 7,270 yen, the highest since February 2000 and was the most traded stock by turnover on the main board.
-It closed up 4 percent at 7,240 yen, outpacing the benchmark Nikkei .N225, which shed 2.2 percent to a three-week low.
+It closed up 4 percent at 7,240 yen, outpacing the benchmark Nikkei, which shed 2.2 percent to a three-week low.

 DoCoMo shares dropped 1.3 percent to 1,546 yen, while KDDI added 0.6 percent to 5,080 yen.